 - Keep an eagle eye on your dog (and all pets) while lighting the candles and until they have completely burned out

-- Place a baby gate or barrier across the door so your dog has to stay on the other side
+- Placing a baby gate or barrier across the door means your dog can still see, or at least hear what’s going on

-Personally I keep the dogs with us so we can all celebrate together, but I do keep a very close eye on what they and everyone else are doing.
+Personally I keep the dogs with us so we can all celebrate together, but I do keep a very close eye on where they are and what they’re doing.